Y-Shcheholskyy/graalpy.github.io/docs/graalpy/reference/Parser_Details.md

 ---
-layout: page
+layout: docs-layout
 title: Python Code Parsing and pyc Files
-permalink: /reference/parser_details/
+permalink: /graalpy/reference/parser-details/
 ---

+# Python Code Parsing and pyc Files

 This document describes how Python files are parsed by GraalPy.

-<h4>Table of Contents</h4>
-* this unordered seed list will be replaced by toc as unordered list {:toc}

 ## Creating and Managing pyc Files